AdaCore/spark2014/lrm/source/packages.rst

-If a subprogram declaration in the visible part of a package names a ``state_name`` of a package in its ``global_aspect`` then the body, or body stub of the subprogram in the body of the package must have a ``refined_global_aspect`` replacing the ``state_name`` by one or more of its ``constituents``.
+If a subprogram declaration in the visible part of a package names a ``state_name`` of a package in its ``global_aspect`` then the body, or body stub of the subprogram in the body of the package may have a ``refined_global_aspect`` replacing the ``state_name`` by one or more of its ``constituents``.